-2. Subject to the limitations on indebtedness and taxation, nothing in this constitution contained shall prevent the legislature from providing for the ald, care and support of the needy directly or through subdivisions of the state; or for the protection by insurance or otherwise, against the hazards of unemployment, sickness and old age; or for the education and support of the blind, the deaf, the dumb, the physically handicapped, the mentally ill, the emotionally disturbed, the mentally retarded or juvenile 2.
-Subject to the limitations on delinquents as it may deem proper; or for health and welfare services for all children, either directly or through subdivisions of the state. including school districts; or for the aid, care and support of neg-lected and dependent children and of the needy sick, through agencies and institutions authorized by the state board of social welfare or other state department having the power of inspection thereof, by other state department having the power of inspection thereof, by payments made on a per capita basis directly or through the subdivisions of the state, or for the increase in the amount of pensions of any member or spouse of a deceased member of a retirement system of the state; or for an increase in the amount of pensions of any widow of a retired member of a teachers' retirement system of the state or of a subdivision of the state or of a subdivision of the state or of a subdivision of the state to whom payable as beneficiary under an optional settlement in connection with the pension of such member.
-The enumeration of legislative powers in this paragraph shall not be taken to diminish any power of the legislature hitherto existing.
+2. Subject to the limitations on indebtedness and taxation, nothing in this constitution contained shall prevent the legislature from providing for the aid. care and support of the needy directly or through subdivisions of the state: or for the protection by insurance or otherwise, against the hazards of unemployment, sickness and old age; or for the education and support of the blind, the deaf, the dumb, the physically handicapped, the mentally ill, the emotionally disturbed, the mentally retarded or juvenile delinquents as it may deem proper; or for health and welfare services for all children, either directly or through subdivisions of the state, including school districts; or for the aid, care and support of neglected and dependent children and of the needy sick, through agencies and institutions authorized by the state board of social welfare or other state department having the power of inspection thereof, by payments made on a per capita basis directly or through the subdivisions of the state; or for the increase in the amount of pensions of any member of a retirement system of the state, or for an increase in the amount of pensions of any widow of a retired member of a teachers' retirement system of the state or of a subdivision of the state or of